 What do you like best about touring?

 Time and space seem to shift, and there’s a lot of magic that happens in that flow.
 The key is to not resist it.
 Touring reminds me to live in the moment and make ‘em count.
 What I like best about touring is that I get to work on my feet, literally and figuratively – tapping into all my life skills, knowledge and intuition to help make some really cool stuff happen in the moment.
 I’ve also met some amazing people while working on the road, and I’ve been fortunate to have worked alongside some incredibly talented industry professionals along the way.
-As an engineer and musician, for me personally, there are no other jobs which allow for such an exercise of the heart and mind quite like the ones in the touring industry.
+As an engineer and musician, for me personally, there are no other jobs that allow for such an exercise of the heart and mind quite like the ones in the touring industry.
 There is always something new to learn.

 What do you like least?